-Finns are the heaviest coffee drinkers in the world, consuming a whopping 10 kilos of coffee per capita yearly.
+Finns consume a whopping 10 kilos of coffee per capita yearly.
 To cater to this national affinity, small speciality coffee roasteries and artisan coffee houses are emerging across the country.

 Despite the fact that coffee drinking overshadows tea consumption in Finland, tea has been enjoying a growth in popularity among quality-conscious Finns due to its health benefits and an increasing number of intriguing blends available on the market.

-And so, coffee lovers and tea fans, have a taste of these five brands!
+And so, coffee lovers and tea fans, these Finnish products and services are meant for you.

-“Our underlying idea is that good coffee isn’t that difficult,” explained Ronkanen.
+“Our underlying idea is that good coffee isn’t that difficult,” Ronkanen told us in 2018.
 “You buy better ingredients and use clean equipment and good water.
-Of course, we use all sorts of technical equipment at the roastery and put a lot of effort into making sure the coffee tastes good at the café, but we take care of all that geeky stuff so that customers have it easier.”
+Of course, we use all sorts of technical equipment at the roastery […] but we take care of all that geeky stuff so that customers have it easier.”

 Welcomed by coffee roasters and coffee drinkers alike, Slurp guarantees a highly personalised experience: customers can order coffee as beans or ground, and choose the flavour profile, amount and shipping interval according to their preferences.